 Get Involved Today

-After the session you will be asked to make a pledge.
+After the session, why not share the information with others?
 This could be by talking to your neighbours, friends or family about scams or writing to your local MP asking them to promote scams awareness.
 You can also help to promote Friends Against Scams on your social media platforms.

-SCAMchampions are Friends Against Scams who want to do more, they host awareness sessions to recruit Friends and drive Friends Against Scams forward in their communities or workplace.
+SCAMchampions are Friends Against Scams who want to do more - by registering, they gain access to the resources area of the website.
+They can host awareness sessions to recruit Friends and drive Friends Against Scams forward in their communities or workplace.
 SCAMchampions attend an additional session (either face-to-face or online) to give them a fuller understanding of the laws surrounding scams and some presentation tips.

 A Scam Marshal is any resident in the UK who has been targeted by a scam and wants to fight back and take a stand against scams.
 Scam Marshals do this by using their own experience to talk to others about scams in their community or by sending any scam mail that they receive to National Trading Standards (NTS) Scams Team so that it can be utilised as evidence in future investigative and enforcement work.
 This work by Scam Marshals plays a huge role in helping to stop the scam mail altogether.

 For more information on Scams Marshals, please click here.